-In order to improve the reliability for customer power supply, Feeders 1 and 2 are tied together using normally open switches SAN1-TP12 and SAN2-TP12 located at poles 71301053 and 71301067 respectively.
-These switches close in the case when one of the feeder breakers is out of duty due to failure or for maintenance purposes.
-Since the case where both feeders are connected to one feeder breaker does not represent normal network operation and is used only for maintenance purposes, this configuration is not included in the penetration study.
+In addition to the bus-tie breaker, the reliability for customer power supply is further improved using 725kW standby generator and by connecting Feeders 1 and 2 together using a normally open switch.
+This switch closes in the case when one of the feeder breakers is out of duty due to failure or for maintenance purposes.
+Since the case where both feeders are connected to one feeder breaker, the bus-tie breaker is closed, or when the standby generator is used does not represent normal network operation and is used only for maintenance purposes, these configurations are not included in the penetration study.